yamatt/blog/content/blog/the-reservoir-of-good-will.md

 The Reservoir of Good Will is an analogy to allow Cyber Secruty teams to think about how making requests on a team affects the relationship with that team.

-When a Cyber Security team makes a request of a business, it takes the person or team away from doing the thing they're already doing, leading to a level of frustration.
+When a Cyber Security team makes a request of a business, it takes the team away from doing the thing they're expecting to do, leading to a level of frustration.
 It drains some good will from their reservoir.

 Some teams have a larger reserviour.
 They have more capacity to take on the inconvenience of the thing you ask.
 Some, have a smaller reserviour, and may struggle.